damonallison/python-examples/edu/causal-ml.md

 * We need to use *all* the data we have, along with ML, to find all confounders.
   Not just numeric data, but text, images, videos, and more.

+* It's impossible to definitively define a causal effect, as it will inevitably rest on fundamentally untestable assumptions.
+Still, ML allows us to be as confident as possible given the data we have.

 ## Chapter 1: Predictive Inference with Linear Regression in Moderately High Dimensions

 What is inference?

-> Infer: to form an opinion or guess that something is true based on the information you have.
+> Infer: to form an opinion or guess that something is true based on the
+> information you have.

 ### Foundations of Linear Regression